wikimedia/operations-debs-trafficserver/doc/admin/configuring-traffic-server.en.rst

     traffic_line -s var -v value

-where ``var`` is the variable associated with the configuration option and ``value`` is the value you want to use.
+where *var* is the variable associated with the configuration option and *value* is the value you want to use.
 For a list of the variables, see :ref:`configuration-variables`.

 Configure Traffic Server Using Configuration Files
 ==================================================

-As an alternative to using Traffic Line or Traffic Shell, you can change Traffic Server configuration options by manually editing specific variables in the :file:`records.config` file.
+As an alternative to using Traffic Line, you can change Traffic Server configuration options by manually editing specific variables in :file:`records.config`.

-After modifying the :file:`records.config`  file, Traffic Server must reread the configuration files: enter the Traffic Line command :option:`traffic_line -x`.
-You may need to restart Traffic Server to apply some of the configuration changes.
+Traffic Server must reread the configuration files for any changes to take effect.
+This is done with :option:`traffic_line -x`.
+Some configuration changes require a full restart of Traffic Server.

-The following is a sample portion of the :file:`records.config` file:
+The following is a sample portion of :file:`records.config`:

 .. figure:: ../static/images/admin/records.jpg
    :align: center